 Can I just tell you from the front lines to all of you who think this is possible: If you have a beast, you can’t make it dance, no matter what tune or what shoe you put out there.
 The beast ain’t gonna dance.
 The idea that enforcing professional development “with assessment efforts” overlooks the fact that higher education faculty don’t want to be developed in this way—in fact they want to enact a full on retreat from this beast.

 So what’s the solution?
 There is no easy answer.
-I do know this: Increasing faculty workload (AKA “professional development”) related to assessment—the act that created the beast in the first place—is not the the answer.
+I do know this: Increasing faculty workload (AKA “professional development”) related to assessment—the act that created the beast in the first place—is not the only answer.
 I also know that if Administrators care about accreditation (which obviously they should), then Administrators need to take on more of the burden of assessment by designing and implementing meaningful and authentic assessment systems that better support faculty.
 Therefore, “compliance” based assessment systems need to go the way of Sputnik.